 Adding up the above you get total 2 896 895 kg gross rocket mass with 2 709 329 kg fuel mass or about 2 709 tons of fuel of which 2 603 tons were burnt in stages 1 and 2.
 Thus the fuel was 93.53% of the total rocket.
 Imagine that.
 On top of it there was this 43 802 kg three-part spacecraft with more fuel and three humans - Apollo 11 - described below.

 As already said above according NAXA Apollo 11 or rather a Saturn V rocket consumed 3 346 tons fuel just to get off the Earth ground.

 The rocket was built at the Michoud Assembly Facility and tested at the John C. Stennis Space Center.
 The installations were and are parts of the hoax creating employment for poor people and making local business people rich so that everybody shuts up.

-Or with other words:
+Or with other words (using the smaller figures):

 Stage 1 used 2 151 tons of fuel to lift 654 tons of stages 2 and 3 and Apollo 11 to a certain altitude and speed - location Z, while 135.tons of scrap dropped back down on Earth or was vaporized.

 Then stage 2 used 452 tons of fuel to further lift 203 tons of stage 3, Apollo 11 and empty stage 2 into orbit at a certain altitude and speed probably around 7 500 m/s - orbit Y. The empty 39 tons stage 2 then dropped off somewhere in orbit and may still orbit Earth today or burnt up at re-entry.